Trance: Auditory driving and auditory art

+Drumming can induce a trance state; however, the intensity of the trance can vary with some people experiencing a mix of temporal and spatial changes such as loss of time or movement.
+The difference in trance experience from drumming can be traced to the conditions of the environment of the trance.
+The environment is key to achieving a trance state as noted by Maxfield (1994) and Konopacki (2018) as they control the environment where the participants are entering a trance state.
+A controlled environment either by the one drumming or the shaman who is drumming allows for the trance to occur, rather than an environment where the drummer is dependent on outside factors for the trance state.
+The alpha brainwaves are not activated as much as the theta brainwaves which allows for the trance state to be achieved.
+The use of drumming induced trance is commonly found in small indigenous communities.

 Said simply, entrainment is the synchronization of different rhythmic cycles.
 Breathing and heart rate have been shown to be affected by auditory stimulus, along with brainwave activity.
 The ability of rhythmic sound to affect human brainwave activity, especially theta brainwaves, is the essence of auditory driving, and is the cause of the altered states of consciousness that it can induce.

 Visual driving and visual art

 Nowack and Feltman published an article entitled "Eliciting the Photic Driving Response" which states that the EEG photic driving response is a sensitive neurophysiological measure which has been employed to assess chemical and drug effects, forms of epilepsy, neurological status of Alzheimer's patients, and physiological arousal.
 Photic driving also impacts upon the psychological climate of a person by producing increased visual imagery and decreased physiological and subjective arousal.
 In this research by Nowack and Feltman, all participants reported increased visual imagery during photic driving, as measured by their responses to an imagery questionnaire.

 Dennis Wier states that over two millennia ago Ptolemy and Apuleius found that differing rates of flickering lights affected states of awareness and sometimes induced epilepsy.
 Wier also asserts that it was discovered in the late 1920s that when light was shined on closed eyelids it resulted in an echoing production of brainwave frequencies.
 Wier also opined that in 1965 Grey employed a stroboscope to project rhythmic light flashes into the eyes at a rate of 10–25 Hz (cycles per second).
 Grey discovered that this stimulated similar brainwave activity.

 Research by Thomas Budzynski, Oestrander et al., in the use of brain machines suggest that photic driving via the suprachiasmatic nucleus and direct electrical stimulation and driving via other mechanisms and modalities, may entrain processes of the brain facilitating rapid and enhanced learning, produce deep relaxation, euphoria, an increase in creativity, and problem solving propensity may be associated with enhanced concentration and accelerated learning.
 The theta range and the border area between alpha and theta has generated considerable research interest.